thefonseca/ai-resources/README.md

 * [Biological and Machine Intelligence (BAMI)](http://numenta.com/biological-and-machine-intelligence/) - "Biological and Machine Intelligence (BAMI) is a living book authored by Numenta researchers and engineers.
 Its purpose is to document Hierarchical Temporal Memory, a theoretical framework for both biological and machine intelligence".

-### Reinforcement Learning
-* [Human-Level Control through Deep Reinforcement Learning](http://home.uchicago.edu/~arij/journalclub/papers/2015_Mnih_et_al.pdf) (2015) - "Here we use recent advances in training deep neural networks to develop a novel artificial agent, termed a deep Q-network, that can learn successful policies directly from high-dimensional sensory inputs using end-to-end reinforcement learning.
-We tested this agent on the challenging domain of classic Atari 2600 games".

 ### Generative Models
 * [NIPS 2016 Tutorial: Generative Adversarial Networks](https://arxiv.org/abs/1701.00160) (2016) - "This report summarizes the tutorial presented by the author at NIPS 2016 on generative adversarial networks (GANs)".